 - The ability to intra-convert coherent single (pseudo-)spins and photons.
 This enables spin-photon entanglement and underpins quantum repeaters, essential for quantum communication networks.

 - Integrated electronic and photonic functionality.
-This allows full emitter and spin control and opens routes to scalability via integrated photonic technologies.
+This allows full emitter and spin control and opens routes to scalability via integrated technologies.
+Self-tuning and automatic optimisation are also crucial ingredients for a scalable and robust architecture.

 We also investigate an intriguing alternative host for a quantum emitter: a two-dimensional semiconductor, which offers tantalizing potential for new physics and potential technologies.